mnltejaswini/Performance/test/Reliability/README.md

 # Description
-This setup is intended for reliability or performance tests for Kestrel and ASP.NET core on Linux
+This setup is intended for reliability or performance tests for Kestrel and ASP.NET core

 # Server Setup - Windows
 - Create A2 Standard Windows 2012 R2 Server VM on Azure